niksy/stylelint-config-nitpick/README.md

 ## Usage

-Add this config to your `.stylelint`:
+Add this config to your `.stylelintrc`:

 ```json
 {